 This beautiful little city was once a thriving metropolis of over 2,000 residents.
-It’s not quite yet a ghost town, but long past its heyday, now with less than 200 people calling it home.
+It’s not quite yet a ghost town, but it’s long past its heyday, with less than 200 people calling it home.

 Located on the bluffs of the Missouri River, White Cloud was one of the earliest and grandest towns in a new and fledgling Kansas Territory.
 The port town was a popular stop for the big steamboats carrying supplies bound for the west.
 Often the docks were crowded with wagons in the port community, which boasted a population of over 2,000 in its heyday.
 The town continued to thrive until after the Civil War when in 1860, the first “iron horse” touched Kansas soil, and supplies began to travel via the rails.

-In 1804, the area where White Cloud would one day lie served as a vantage point and resting place for Lewis and Clark.
-According to legend, their names are carved on a stone somewhere close to today’s White Cloud.
+In 1804, the area where White Cloud would be established served as a vantage point and resting place for Lewis and Clark.
+According to legend, their names are carved on a stone close to White Cloud.

 Long before the white men came to the area, the land belonged to the Ioway tribe.
 The tribe’s chief, Ma-Hush-Kah, or White Cloud, lived near the Missouri River at Iowa Point in a double-hewed log house.
 In 1854, Ma-Hush-Kah lost his life in a battle with the Pawnee Indians, who were mortal foes of the Ioway.
 The Indian Chief was buried near a large tree overlooking the Missouri River, below Iowa Point.
 After his death, Nan-cha-nin-ga, or No Heart, succeeded as head chief of the tribe.

 In early 1857, the White Cloud Town Company was formed with $45,000 in capital, with officers James Foster, Dr. H.W.
 Peter, and W.J.
 Gatling, who invented the Gatling gun.
 Members of the Town Company included Utt, Spaulding, and Cornelius Dorland, who would later become White Cloud’s first mayor.